scamiv/AM8280_QF12/README.md

 the device sends usage statistics to google analytics
 > https://ssl.google-analytics.com/collect    UA-70708060-1

-can be blocked by dns. ( mount rw and edit /etc/resolv.conf)
+can be blocked by dns. ( mount rw, unlink, edit /etc/resolv.conf, writeprotect)

 # dlna and youtube
-the device can do it, call wifi_display.app to use, Just add your prefered line to rcS.
+the device can do it, call "wifi_display.app -c start &" to use, Just add your prefered line to rcS.
 The app does not background itself.
 ```
 wifi_display <options>
 <options>